bhisaac/5eFP/5eFP-SRD.md

 ## Treasure

-A treasure encounter may include
+A treasure encounter may include minion, elite, and boss treasure.

-> MINION TREASURE
->
->> Treasure of type minion awards ⛁ once discovered.
+### Minion Treasure

 A treasure might be hidden, in plain sight, trapped, or untrapped.

->>
-> ELITE TREASURE
->
+### Elite Treasure

->> Treasure of type elite rewards ⛁ once discovered.
+Treasure of type elite rewards an additional ⛁ once discovered.
 Elite treasures are often protected by an elite trap or one minion monster encounter.

->>
-> BOSS TREASURE
->
+### Boss Treasure

->> Boss treasures award the greatest amount of coin, but are the most difficult to finish.
-These encounters are awarded ⛁ upon discovery but potentially contain more bonus coins.
+Boss treasures award the greatest amount of bonus Coin, but are the most difficult to finish.
+These encounters award an additional ⛁ upon discovery and potentially contain one or more bonus Coin.
 It is difficult, if not impossible, to unlock all boss treasure bonus coins.
-Boss treasure encounters require (MAX Wounds) successful WIS checks to find ⛁, and may include a boss trap or a boss monster encounter before resolving.
+A creature can discard its action on its turn to make a WIS check.
+Boss treasures require (MAX Wounds) successful WIS checks to find ⛁, and may require overcoming a boss trap or two elite monsters before resolving.

 ## Monster